Erhard Brielmaier: History

 Brielmaier was born in Neufra near Rottweil, Württemberg.
 His mother immigrated to America with Brielmaier and his siblings in 1850 to join their father, a carpenter who had settled in White Oak, Ohio.
 On November 27, 1860, Brielmaier married Theresia Haag and they had 13 children.
 In 1873, the clan moved to Milwaukee, where Brielmaier worked his way from carpenter, sculptor, and altar-builder to that of an architect with a national reputation.

 Brielmaier's sons (Bernard Anselm, Joseph Mary, and Leo Anthony) received training in architecture, and with them he formed the organization of Erhard Brielmaier & Sons Co., Architects, which constructed over a thousand Catholic churches, schools and hospitals throughout the United States and Canada.
 Brielmaier had architecture offices in Chicago and Milwaukee in the late 19th century and 20th century.
 Brielmaier and Sons focused on the architecture of churches, hospitals (such as the Mayo Clinic Hospital), and schools and university buildings (such as Marquette University).

-In 1861 Brielmaier a Gothic chapel for the Sisters of St. Francis of Assisi of St. Francis, Wisconsin.
+In 1861 Brielmaier designed a Gothic chapel for the Sisters of St. Francis of Assisi of St. Francis, Wisconsin.
 The stained glass windows were imported from Innsbruck, Austria.
 Three of his granddaughters subsequently joined the congregation.

 In the Milwaukee area there are about 30 buildings by Brielmaier and his sons designated with historical status.
 One of the most notable is the Basilica of St. Josaphat in Milwaukee, which was based on St. Peter's Basilica in Rome.
 It was designed with conservation in mind by using the materials from the dismantled federal building in Chicago.
 The Chicago federal building's postal emblems appear as brass ornaments on the entrance doors.
 At the time it was constructed, St. Josaphat's has one of the largest cupola in the world.
 It was later designated a basilica.

 Saint Anthony of Padua Catholic Church, on Ninth and Mitchell in Milwaukee, is another historical church whose interior was designed by Brielmaier.
 The interior of the church is still original with the high altar, four side altars, and the pulpit having been designed and crafted by Brielmaier.